ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Private Endpoints

 A deployment with a service endpoint on the private network gets an endpoint that is not accessible from the public internet.
 All traffic is routed to hardware dedicated to {{site.data.keyword.databases-for}} deployments and remains on the {{site.data.keyword.cloud_notm}} Private network.
+All traffic to and from this endpoint is free and unmetered as long as the traffic remains in {{site.data.keyword.cloud_notm}}.
 Once your environment has access to the {{site.data.keyword.cloud_notm}} Private network, an internet connection is not required to connect to your deployment.

 ## Enabling Service Endpoints